[Opinion] MEPs demand more from EU on human rights in Asia

 We demand from the European Commission and the member states that they embrace this identity with us.
 The EU's survival depends on it.

-Joint declaration by MEPs Petras Austrevicius, Klaus Buchner, Ana Gomes, Wajid Khan, Jude Kirton-Darling, Ana Miranda, Julie Ward
+Joint declaration by MEPs Petras Austrevicius, Klaus Buchner, Ana Gomes, Jude Kirton-Darling, Ana Miranda, Julie Ward